 My dear readers, first of all, let me remind you: Christmas is a Christian holiday, and this year it lasts 3 days, as well: Sunday 25, Monday 26, and Tuesday 27 (which is also the Day of St. Stephen the Deacon, the first martyr of Orthodoxy).

-Christmas is the holiday of stuffing, debauchery and crazy parties, after which one ends up even more tired than before after straightening things up around the house of the Savior’s birth – for Christians.
-For the supporters of Atheism, Agnosticism, Ecumenism, Gnosticism, New Age, Posthumanism, etc., it may be everything that I have crossed out in the previous sentence – for which reason I do not wish them Merry Christmas or Happy Holidays but I wish them moderation and not going too big.
+Christmas is the holiday of stuffing, debauchery, and crazy parties, after which one ends up even more tired after straightening things up around the house of the Savior’s birth – for Christians.
+For the supporters of Atheism, Agnosticism, Ecumenism, Gnosticism, New Age, Posthumanism, etc., it may be everything that I have crossed out in the previous sentence.
+For this reason, I do not wish them Merry Christmas or Happy Holidays, but I want them to moderation and not go too big.

 - Good health, protection from temptations and immediate physical dangers,

 - Determination, concentration, perseverance, ambition, and tenacity in planning success, not experiences,

 - Heating as functional and cheap as possible in your radiators and on the water columns,

 - Acceptance, tolerance, understanding, peace, and calmness,

 - And finally, as for the household chores and planning these holidays, I have one more unusual piece of advice for you: